sourceduty/Hack_Simulator/README.md

 ![Hack Simulator](https://github.com/user-attachments/assets/33d84599-f87f-4aef-a741-f3a636c2a7df)

-> Simulate the experience of hacking various different software and systems.
+> Simulate the experience of hacking different software and systems.

 #